Mercedes-Benz EQS Review 2025: Price, specs & boot space

 "As an electric alternative to the Mercedes S-Class, the EQS has an impressive interior that perfectly combines modern technology with exemplary build quality."

-Mercedes-Benz EQS Review 2023: interior dashboard
+Mercedes-Benz EQS Review: interior

 While you may love or hate how the Mercedes EQS looks on the outside, there's very little not to like inside.
 You get big leather seats that are almost as comfortable as a living room armchair, while there's enough adjustment to appease all tastes.